Jewish Defense League chapters: Arizona chapter

 Following a string of anti-Semitic incidents, including vandalism using anti-Semitic graffiti in Prescott, Arizona, JDL of Arizona offered a one-thousand dollar reward for "information leading to the arrest and conviction of those responsible for spray-painting threatening, anti-Semitic graffiti on the headquarters of Prescott’s Safe Schools, Safe Students," as well as a free Carrying Concealed Weapons class held in February, 2001 in Prescott, Arizona, in order to obtain Concealed Weapons Permits, "with the goal of empowering the law-abiding citizens against future victimization and escalation of these terrorist acts."
 The chapter disbanded in January 2002.

 California

 Los Angeles chapter

-The Jewish Defense League of Los Angeles is also the site of the JDL International Headquarters.
+The Jewish Defense League of Los Angeles was also the site of the JDL International Headquarters.
 They can be contacted at P.O.
 Box 480370, Los Angeles, CA 90048.
 The Chairman and National Chairman and CEO is Shelley Rubin, and the Vice-Chairman and National Vice-President is Ari Rubin.